 - 8.7.1 Time Limits and/or Over the Time Limits may be used at the discretion of the Competition Management. - 8.7.2 If Time Limits and/or Over the Time Limits are used in an event they shall be published in the event information and may be adjusted in the discretion of the Head Referee based upon venue and conditions, including but not limited to tides, currents, water and air temperatures. - 8.7.3 Recommended Time Limits - 8.7.3.1 The recommended time limit for the 800 Meter event is :30 minutes. - 8.7.3.2 The recommended time limit for the 1,500 Meter event is 1:00 hour. - 8.7.4 Recommended Over the Time Limits - 8.7.4.1 The recommended over the time limit for the 800 Meter event is 30:00.
 All athletes still on the race course 30 minutes after the first swimmer has finished may be removed from the swim course at the discretion of the Head Referee. - 8.7.4.2 The recommended over the time limit for the 1500 Meter event is 45 minutes.
-All athletes still on the race course 45 minutes after the first swimmer has finished may be removed from the swim course at the discretion of the Head Referee.

-8.8 Water Temperatures

-- 8.8.1 The minimum water temperature for conducting an open water swimming event shall be 16°C (60.8°F) at Special Olympics' World Games, Regional Games and Single-Sport Events. - 8.8.1.1 Where local annual water temperatures are lower than 16°C an open water event may be conducted in line with quidelines from the National Federation. - 8.8.2 Races shall not take place if the combined air temperature and water temperature when added together are 33°C (91.4°F) or lower) at Special Olympics' World Games, Regional Games and Single-Sport Events. - 8.8.2.1 From programs whose typical annual combined air temperature and water temperature falls below 33°C the event may still take place if deemed safe in line with quidelines from the National Federation. - 8.8.3 The maximum water temperature for conducting an open water swimming event shall be 31°C (87.8°F). - 8.8.4 Races over 800 meters in distance shall not take place if the combined air temperature and water temperature when added together are 63°C (145.4 °F) or higher. - 8.8.5 Water temperature readings shall be measured 1 hour before the start of the race at a point in the middle of the course at a depth of 40 centimeters; and - 8.8.6 Water temperature readings shall be monitored at 1 hour intervals from the same place and depth as the pre-event readings. - 8.8.7 For programs whose annual water temperatures fall below 17°F (62.6°F) an athlete may request to participate without a wetsuit on medical grounds and this request must be signed off by a medical practitioner.
+All athletes still on the race course 45 minutes after the first swimmer has finished may be removed from the swim course at the discretion of the Head Referee. - 8.8 Water Temperatures - 8.8.1 The minimum water temperature for conducting an open water swimming event shall be 16°C (60.8°F) at Special Olympics' World Games, Regional Games and Single-Sport Events. - 8.8.1.1 Where local annual water temperatures are lower than 16°C an open water event may be conducted in line with guidelines from the National Federation. - 8.8.2 Races shall not take place if the combined air temperature and water temperature when added together are 33°C (91.4°F) or lower) at Special Olympics' World Games, Regional Games and Single-Sport Events. - 8.8.2.1 From programs whose typical annual combined air temperature and water temperature falls below 33^oC the event may still take place if deemed safe in line with guidelines from the National Federation. - 8.8.3 The maximum water temperature for conducting an open water swimming event shall be 31°C (87.8°F). - 8.8.4 Races over 800 meters in distance shall not take place if the combined air temperature and water temperature when added together are 63°C (145.4 °F) or higher. - 8.8.5 Water temperature readings shall be measured 1 hour before the start of the race at a point in the middle of the course at a depth of 40 centimeters; and - 8.8.6 Water temperature readings shall be monitored at 1 hour intervals from the same place and depth as the pre-event readings. - 8.8.7 For programs whose annual water temperatures fall below 17°F (62.6°F) an athlete may request to participate without a wetsuit on medical grounds and this request must be signed off by a medical practitioner. - 8.9 Abandonment - 8.9.1 Where emergency conditions require a race to be halted before it is completed, the race should be re-started at the earliest possible time and the full distance completed. - 8.9.2 Situations not covered above shall be determined by the Head Referee.